erwich/promises/README.md

 # Promises, Promises, Promises
-An exercise demonstrating the fun of javascript promises For the Blog post that goes along with this code, see:
+An exercise demonstrating the fun of javascript promises There's a blog post that goes with this